Tracee Ellis Ross: 2000–2013: Breakthrough with Girlfriends

+Left to right: Girlfriends creator Mara Brock Akil with co-stars Persia White, Golden Brooks, Ross and Jill Marie Jones in 2013.

 Ross's biggest career achievement came when she landed the lead role in the hit UPN/The CW series Girlfriends, starring as the show's protagonist Joan Carol Clayton — a successful (and often neurotic) lawyer looking for love, challenges, and adventure.
 The series centered on four (later three) young African-American women, and their male best friend.
 In 2007, Ross won an NAACP Image Award in the category, Outstanding Actress in a Comedy Series for her role on the series.
 She won a second Image Award for the role in 2009.

 In 2007, Ross starred with her brother Evan Ross and Queen Latifah in the HBO movie Life Support.
 That same year, she appeared in the Tyler Perry theatrical movie Daddy's Little Girls.
 She appeared in the 2009 film Labor Pains.

 In 2010, she appeared in an episode of Private Practice as a pregnant doctor.
 In 2011, Ross appeared in four episodes of CSI as the estranged wife of Laurence Fishburne's character.

 Ross starred in the sitcom Reed Between the Lines with Malcolm-Jamal Warner airing on BET starting in October 2011.
 She won a third NAACP Image Award for Outstanding Actress in a Comedy Series in 2012 for her performance in the series.
 In August 2012, it was announced that Ross would not return for Season Two.
 In 2011, she appeared in the Lifetime film Five directed by Alicia Keys.
 The performance in the film earned her nominations for an NAACP Image Award and Black Reel Awards for Outstanding Actress in a Television Movie or Mini-Series.
 In 2012, Ross starred in the NBC drama pilot Bad Girls.